Skip to Content

 5ml / 1 tsp / 4g mixed tocopherols vitamin E oil

-How to make rosemary oil for hair
+How to make rosemary oil for hair growth

 1. Start by placing dried rosemary leaves in a small stainless steel saucepan or miniature double boiler.
 Then, pour castor oil and fractionated coconut oil (or another carrier oil such as jojoba oil) over top to cover the herbs.